-Youth sports are gearing up for an active fall season, but in Alabama, a new law is helping change the landscape of youth athletics.
+Youth sports are gearing up for an active fall season, but in Alabama, a new law, the Coach Safely Act, is helping change the landscape of youth athletics.
 It is designed to address public concerns about sports injuries for youth athletes 14 and younger, a population that is estimated to be seven times larger than older athletes.
 Every year, more than 3.5 million kids younger than 14 receive medical treatment for sports-related injuries nationwide.

 In April, lawmakers enacted the Alabama Coach Safely Act, which requires every volunteer coach of children aged 14 and younger in the state that coaches a “high-risk youth athletics activity where there is a likelihood that a child or youth can sustain a serious injury” to complete a no-cost course in youth sports injury recognition and prevention.
 The law is the first of its kind and is the culmination of an advocacy campaign, Youth Sports Injury Prevention Initiative (YSIPI).
 The campaign involved thought leaders in coaching, sports medicine, and public health who were looking to increase the awareness, prevention, and recognition of injuries, including concussions, heat and exertion illnesses, trauma and overuse, and sudden cardiac arrest, and to how to implement an emergency action plan.